Vanessa A. Nadal

 Adjunct Professor of Law

 Vanessa A. Nadal is an attorney and trained chemical engineer.
-She is adjunct faculty at Fordham University School of Law and is working on a publication about cosmetic law for the Fashion Law Institute.
-She has experience and interest in cosmetics, health, environmental, and intellectual property law.
+She is adjunct faculty at Fordham University School of Law.

-After earning her B.S. in chemical engineering at MIT, Ms. Nadal began her professional career as a Research and Development Scientist at Johnson & Johnson Consumer Products Company.
+After earning her B.S. in chemical engineering at MIT, Ms. Nadal began her professional career as a research and development scientist at Johnson & Johnson.
 There, she developed and tested innovative technologies for skincare products.
-Drawing on her critical thinking skills and a desire to effect change, Ms. Nadal turned her sights to law.
+Drawing on her critical thinking skills, Ms. Nadal turned her sights to law.

-Upon completing her J.D. at Fordham Law, Ms. Nadal was a litigation associate at a global law firm where she handled federal, state, and international disputes.
-She has experience in a variety of subjects, including health, intellectual property, and contract law, and the False Claims Act.
-During a brief relocation in London, she was a consultant for the Climate Science Legal Defense Fund.
+Upon completing her J.D. at Fordham Law, Ms. Nadal was a litigation associate at Jones Day, where she worked on federal, state and international disputes.
+She has experience in a variety of subjects, including FDA, FTC and CRA law, intellectual property and contract law, and the False Claims Act.

 Fordham University School of Law, New York, New York, J.D., 2010